chris-casper/chris-casper.github.io/_posts/2025-11-30-Luckfox-Lyra-Ultra.md

 ### Remote Access

 If you use Mark's Ubuntu image, it may not have TUN service built into the kernel and it won't work.
 If you use Luckfox community Ubuntu image, not sure yet.
+Will test it.
 If you use Armbian, it should.

 ```shell